Mastermindzh/Quizzer-dwa-sharon-rick/README.md

 Quizzer is a web application that can be used for Quiz nights with your friends, colleagues or even strangers.
 A Quizz night consits of two parties: a Quizz master and the teams that want to compete.
 The Quizz master is the all-powerfull leader of the Quizz night.
 He uses a tablet determine what categories will be played, what questions will be answered, how many rounds will be played and even score the answers.
 Teams can choose their own name and must work together to achieve victory.
 A team plays together on one SmartPhone.
 Together they submit their answer to the current question of the round.
 After each round points are awarded to top three teams who have the most correct answers in the round.
 Scores are displayed real time on a big screen.
 There teams can see the current score, number of correct answers and the ranking of each team.

 # 2. Architecture
+The Quizzer app combines server side and client side techniques.
+These techniques are elaborated upon below.
+An explenation of why certain techniques have been chosen can be read in the Design decisions chapter.

 <!-- This chapter describes what we're doing -->